02 Apr Why Do I Feel Uncomfortable After Eating?

 Some of the common foods people have an intolerance to are: wheat, gluten, dairy, nuts, soya, eggs and seafood.
 You could experiment by cutting out of your diet any suspected food intolerance to see if it improves how you feel.
 Try avoiding all wheat and corn for 30 days and see if your condition improves.

 If you’re feeling uncomfortable after eating more than a few times a month, exploring the benefits of taking enzymes may be your next step.
 To find out more about enzymes, feel free to explore our site further you can also buy enzymes online securely through PayPal right here on our website.
+Always read the label.
+Use only as directed.

 Image source: Woman’s Day